Buying Real Estate in Thailand as a Foreigner

 Buying Real Estate In Thailand As A Foreigner

 As earlier mentioned, a foreigner is not allowed to own land in Thailand under their name.
-Although, you are allowed to buy real estate through a registered company which is the most common method to buy land in Thailand among foreigners.
+Although, you are allowed to buy real estate in Thailand through a registered company which is the most common method to buy land among foreigners.
 Another way is through leasing the land.
 The law identifies certain sections under which the foreigner is allowed to buy a real estate.

 We all know about the temptations that Thailand has to offer: white beaches, low living costs, and real estate that costs a fraction compared to back home.
 Maybe you have already decided to purchase a property or just want to learn more about how it works when buying real estate in Thailand.
 In this article, I explain about foreign property ownership regulations, how you can buy property as a foreigner in Thailand, about property taxes, if you can rent out the property, and more.